Edessa is about 90 km from Thessaloniki and is home to Greece’s largest waterfalls, which is what this beautiful city is famous for.

 Here you can also enjoy the stunning panoramic views of the surrounding landscapes.

-Edessa is a city defined by water and the city's name means "Tower in the Water."
+Edessa is a city defined by water, and the city's name means "Tower in the Water."

 Edessa is a historical city with archaeological evidence of over 3,000 years of human habitation.
-The extensive ruins of Ancient Edessa can be found on the plain about 450 meters south of the foot of the falls.
+The extensive ruins of Ancient Edessa can be found on the plain about 450 metres south of the foot of the falls.
 The ancient agora has been uncovered, including an inscribed column from Roman times.

 This gorgeous spot also features the Folklore Museum, with collections and items of the Edessa-area folk culture.
 There is also a water museum, whose exhibits feature water industry tools, and an aquarium with amphibians, turtles, snakes, and a crocodile.
 Edessa also has an Older Quarter with timber and plaster buildings from centuries ago and a Byzantine-era bridge.

 Edessa is well worth a day trip from Thessaloniki, or you may want to stay the night to experience the taverns, cafes, and bars of this small city and enjoy the floodlit falls.